khale/elf-hijack/README.md

 ## The Basics
 This PoC demonstrates how to infect a running process on a system in order to hide and later trigger code under an attacker's control.
-An attacker-controlled shared library is forced to be loaded into the target process, and function used by the process is redirected to point to a nefarious function living in the newly mapped shared library.
+An attacker-controlled, parasitic shared library is forced to be loaded into the target process, and a function used normally by the process is redirected to point to a nefarious function living in the parasite library.
 The basic process is as follows:

-1. A library is built by the attacker (in our case `libtest.so.1.0`) that overrides a function which is known to exist in the address space of the target process (and which is known to be used by the target program).
+1. The parasite library is built by the attacker (in our case `libtest.so.1.0`) that overrides a function which is known to exist in the address space of the target process (and which is known to be used by the target program).
 For example, `printf` is a good bet, since it lives in `libc` and is pretty commonly used.
 Our example does